-Here are a couple of reasons why I fell in love with the Bordeaux Wine Trail and believe it’s the PERFECT fit for our riding portfolio:
+Here are a couple of reasons why I fell in love with the Bordeaux Wine Trail and believe it’s the PERFECT fit for our riding portfolio.

-Whether you’re a wine aficionado (you’ll sample a range of white, red and rosé wines: Médoc, Côte de Blaye, Côte de Bourg, Bordeaux Supérieur, Lalande-Pomerol, St Emilion, Entre-Deux-Mers, Graves and the famous sweet and strong white Sauternes) or looking to immerse yourself in a different culture, this ride aims to please.
+Whether you’re a wine aficionado (you’ll sample a range of white, red and rosé wines: Médoc, Côte de Blaye, Côte de Bourg, Bordeaux Supérieur, Lalande-Pomerol, St Emilion, Entre-Deux-Mers, Graves and the famous sweet and strong white in Sauternes) or looking to immerse yourself in a different culture, this ride aims to please.
 You’ll also get the chance to explore the historic Citadel of Blaye, the Medieval City of St Émilion, the feudal Castle of Rauzan and the medieval fortified town of Cadillac.

 SO that’s why the Bordeaux Wine Trail is a Globetrotting match made in heaven.